haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Adversarial Autoencoder (GAN + Autoencoder) Network for Achieving Communication Signal Encryption/README.md

 7. Steps 1-3 are repeated.
 8. The signal + noise is received by Eve (without any knowledge of the key).
 9. The signal + noise is processed through four dense layers of the Eve, and then activated via a tanh activation to predict the original message.
-10. Using the difference between Eve's recovered message and the original message, the weights of Eve are updated.
+10. Using the difference between Eve's recovered message and the original message, the weights of Eve are updated (Tx's weights are frozen during this portion to make sure the Tx doesn't update according to the results of Eve).
 11. Steps 7-10 are repeated.

 ## Solution